mckellwoodland/fid-med-eval/README.md

 The StyleGAN2 weights from our paper are available at this [Google Drive](https://drive.google.com/drive/folders/1gC1EnwLfcDjTj6iNBOei2dcPm4CApLQu?usp=sharing).
 The weights are split into folders by dataset.
 Each model is named as follows `stylegan-{AUG}-{KIMG}-{FID}.pkl` where `AUG` is the augmentation technique, `KIMG` is the KIMG that the model was saved at, and `FID` is the FID of the model.

+# Additional Results

+Individual participant results for each visual Turing test are available in the `additional_results` directory.
+The directory further contains a depiction of randomly generated images from each model.
+Finally, the directory contains Precision and Recall metrics calculated with various backbone architectures.

 # Citation

 If you have found our work useful, we would appreciate a citation of our paper.